bkavlak/bkavlak/README.md

 I am a self-taught data scientist from business management background.

 - :mag_right: I’m currently working as a data science engineer at the [UP42](https://up42.com).
-- 🧠 I also enjoy **psychology and epistemology** as a research topic.
+- :open_book: My main research interest is human perception.
+I decided to specialize on vision and hearing as the most interesting senses, and focus on image and sound data.
+Mostly worked on image data while researching and practicing sound data as a hobby.
 - :hand: I am an advocate of **open science** for **equal opportunities**.
 - :computer: I can build data science workflows with **R** or **Python**.
   - I worked on R & GEE for projects like map classification and accuracy assesments, check it out!